 In order to get the benefits from CBG and the overall entourage effect, you must either smoke fresh flower or concentrates that are 100% live resin extracted to retain all plant materials.
 For example, URSA’s premium Live Resin Carts are filled with contents 100% from the strain listed.
 That’s because all input material is fresh-frozen right at peak harvest.
 This ensures a high concentration of terpenes and cannabinoids including CBG.

 If you can’t find one of these strains in a dispensary near you, we have a few tips for finding strains high in THCv.
 First of all, you should look for sativa-heavy strains and particularly those with landrace strains that originate from Africa.
 This is something a budtender may be able to help you out with and some brands explain their genetics on the packaging or their website.

 Learn More About the Cannabinoids & Terpenes in Our Strains

 When you’re not smoking flower, high-quality full-spectrum extracts are the best way to get the benefits of THCv.
 That’s because live concentrates are produced without harming the various terpenes and cannabinoids that give us the entourage effect and a more full-bodied high.
 To learn more about URSA’s available strains and their various plant properties.
 Check out our Terpene Vault.

 You can also find URSA Extracts products in your area by clicking here.
-We recommend our premium 100% live resin Liquid Diamond Sauce Carts.
+We recommend our premium 100% Live Resin Carts.